We may collect a share of sales or other compensation from the links on this page.

 Another option is to use glasses inserts instead of your regular frames.
 These are armless lenses that work with any pair of goggles and will give you a wider field of vision.
 They also sit further forward and away from your face, which means fogging becomes less likely.

-I wrote a whole guide to skiing with glasses.
+I wrote a whole guide to ski with glasses.
 Check it out, it goes into much more depth and gives you solid practical advice.

 Best Overall Ski Goggles.